AnacletoLAB/Finenzyme/README.md

 - there are k clusters replacing ctrl codes [0,k-1]
 - there is a stop token replacing ctrl code k
 - the sample length is 511. all extra tokens are replaced with the original pad token 129406
-- On Phage Lysozymes, it's the control code for phage is 0, and the stop token is 1.
+- On Phage Lysozymes, the control code for phage is 0, and the stop token is 1.
-- The Galaxy workflow to perform analisys on the generated sequences is aviable at this link: `https://usegalaxy.eu/u/marco_nino/w/blast-on-generated-sequences-clustering-on-generated-sequences-original-msa-on-clustering-output-phylogenetic-tree-construction`
+- The Galaxy workflow to perform analisys on the lysozyme generated sequences is aviable at this link: `https://usegalaxy.eu/u/marco_nino/w/blast-on-generated-sequences-clustering-on-generated-sequences-original-msa-on-clustering-output-phylogenetic-tree-construction`